NationalSecurityAgency/maat/README.md

       			   These credentials are used by the test code and tutorials

++ demo/ancillary_files  -- Sample configuration files used for tutorials

++ demo/whitelist    -- Contains scripts to produce whitelists for benign execeptions to certain appraisal policies

 + documentation/ 	-- Documentation that, when built, will render an html version of the Maat docs